odoo/odoo/doc/reference/orm.rst

 Interaction with models and records is performed through recordsets, a sorted set of records of the same model.

+.. warning:: contrary to what the name implies, it is currently possible for
+             recordsets to contain duplicates.
+This may change in the future.

 Methods defined on a model are executed on a recordset, and their ``self`` is a recordset::